Being overweight during pregnancy

 If you’re obese, you’re more likely to have other complications, including:

 - Infections during pregnancy, like urinary tract infections

 - A sleep disorder called obstructive sleep apnea.
 This is when your breathing stops while you’re sleeping.

 - A dangerous blood clot problem called venous thromboembolism (also called VTE).
 This is when a blood clot breaks off and travels through your blood to organs like the brain, lungs or heart.
 This can cause a stroke or heart attack.

 - Needing to go to the hospital earlier in labor, having longer labor and needing to have your labor induced.
 Inducing labor is when your provider gives you medicine or breaks your water (amniotic sac or bag of waters) to make your labor begin.

 Can being overweight or obese cause problems for your baby?

 Yes.
 If you’re overweight or obese during pregnancy, your baby is more likely to have these conditions:

-- Birth defects, including neural tube defects (also called NTDs).
+- Birth defects, including neural tube defects (also called NTDs), and heart defects.
 NTDs are birth defects of the brain and spine.
 A birth defect is a health condition that a baby has at birth.
 Birth defects change the shape or function of one or more parts of the body.
 They can cause problems in overall health, in how the body develops, or in how the body works.
 It may be hard for your health care provider to diagnose birth defects during pregnancy even prenatal tests like ultrasound.

 - Macrosomia (also called large for gestational age or LGA).
 This means your baby weighs more than 8 pounds, 13 ounces at birth.
 When a baby is this large, it can cause complications during labor and birth, including injury to your baby.
 It also increases your chances of needing a c-section.
 Type 2 diabetes, heart disease, asthma and obesity later in life